 — 1 NEWS – Sport (@1NewsSportNZ) September 4, 2016

 Incoming coach Stephen Kearney – another old teammate of Hoffman’s at the Storm – produced a Cleary-esque shock when he took the captaincy off Hoffman and named the 23-year-old Roger Tuivasa-Sheck as the Warriors’ new on-field general.
 Despite coming back from a knee reconstruction that ruined his first year in Auckland, as well as the team’s poor results, ‘RTS’ became just the third captain after Price (2006-07) and Mannering (2011, 2013-14) to take out the Warriors Player of the Year honour.

-Tuivasa-Sheck’s 2017 form was inaccurately criticised in some quarters, but Kearney had no reservations about retaining the fullback as skipper for 2018 – and he has grown into the role spectacularly.
-Electrifying and courageous in the No.1 jumper and one of the NRL’s standout players across the opening eight rounds of the premiership, RTS is developing into the archetypal ‘lead by example’ captain and became the first Warriors player to snare the coveted Dally M Medal.
+Tuivasa-Sheck’s 2017 form was inaccurately criticised in some quarters, but Kearney had no reservations about retaining the fullback as skipper for 2018 – and he grew into the role spectacularly.
+Electrifying and courageous in the No.1 jumper, RTS is developing into the archetypal ‘lead by example’ captain and became the first Warriors player to snare the coveted Dally M Medal.
 He was contentiously denied the Captain of the Year gong by Cameron Smith.

 Great fullback captains are relatively rare but hold a cherished place in rugby league’s narrative: Frank McMillan, Jim Sullivan, Clive Churchill, Keith Barnes, Ken Thornett, Fred Griffiths, Graeme Langlands, Darren Lockyer, Anthony Minichiello – even Ridge (at international level) and the Kiwis’ 1999-2000 skipper, Richie Barnett.
 Tuivasa-Sheck is capable of putting his name up alongside those icons.
 (Fun fact: if Tuisvasa-Sheck can lead the Warriors to a grand final triumph, he will become only the second fullback to do so after Minichiello, who captained the Roosters to NRL glory in 2013).